LOCATION MANDALE NC

 SERIES ESTABLISHED: Alamance County, North Carolina; 2009.

-REMARKS: Mandale soils were previously mapped as Orange soils in the 1960 Alamance County Soil Survey Report and were formerly included with the Secrest and Lignum soils in more recent soil mapping of nearby counties.
+Mandale soils were previously mapped as Orange soils in the 1960 Alamance County Soil Survey Report and were formerly included with the Secrest and Lignum soils in more recent soil mapping of nearby counties.
 Mandale soils with hue of 10YR in the upper Bt horizon have a positive reaction with alpha, alpha-dipyridyl when saturated.
+The March 2026 revision updated the format.
+No data was changed.

-Ochric epipedon--the zone from the surface of the soil to a depth of 7 inches (18 centimeters) (A and BE horizons)
+Ochric epipedon--the zone from 0 to 18 centimeters (7 inches) (A and BE horizons)

-Paralithic contact--soft bedrock contact at a depth of 64 inches (163 centimeters) (upper boundary of the Cr layer)
+Paralithic contact--soft bedrock contact at a depth of 163 centimeters (64 inches) (upper boundary of the Cr layer)

-Presence of Hard bedrock--bedrock contact at 77 inches (196 centimeters) (R horizon)
+Presence of hard bedrock--bedrock contact at 196 centimeters (77 inches) (R horizon)

-ADDITIONAL DATA: Characterization data are not available at his time.
-Sampling is planned in the near future.
+ADDITIONAL DATA: Characterization data are not available at this time.

 Database Information: